janv93/promptchain/src/promptchains/autocoder/README.md

 5. Receives all code changes as plain text
 6. Uses the model to split changes into segments for each file
 7. Applies changes to each source file
-8. Writes all the changes back to the repository